18F/public-benefits/_projects/ohs-tta.md

 ## What we’ve learned so far

+Today, much of the data related to TTA activity isn’t readily available to the TTA Central Office.
+{:.project-quote .project-quote-left}

 {::nomarkdown}
 {% include project-image.html side="right" file="ohstta-current.png" caption="Figure showing the complexities of the TTA system with multiple data sources and consumers." %}
 {:/}

-Today, much of the data related to TTA activity isn’t readily available to the TTA Central Office.
-{:.project-quote}

 ### Communication is inefficient